Quickstart

 mksafe(playlist("playlist.m3u")))'

-The main difference with the previous is that we used output.icecast instead of output.
-The second difference is the use of the mksafe which turns your fallible playlist source into an infallible source.
+The main difference from the previous example is that we used output.icecast instead of output.
+We also use mksafe, which turns a fallible playlist source into an infallible one.

 If you want to use HLS instead for streaming, you can do: